lisr-pcx/on-board-tips/docs/git_basics.md

 git clone <put here URL of repository>
 ```

-Be aware that hidden folder ".git" contains inside information and history of the repository.
+Be aware that hidden folder ".git" contains information and history of the repository.
 Don't delete it and don't edit the content.

 ## Daily operations